Multiple Sclerosis & Cannabis

 It’s important to buy independently lab-tested, over-the-counter CBD products from reputable brands.
 Buying products through specialist clinics is also a safe way to ensure you are sourcing high-quality medicine.

 Disclaimer: This article is intended for informational purposes only and does not constitute medical advice.
+It is not the purpose of this article to provide a definitive scientific review of the evidence for cannabis use in different medical conditions.
 Always consult a doctor or other qualified physician before seeking treatment for a medical condition.

 Get in touch